© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval town of Winchelsea is a scheduled monument protected by Historic England under reference 1002245.
 View the official record →

-Winchelsea is a medieval planned town in East Sussex, founded in the late thirteenth century following the destruction of Old Winchelsea by coastal erosion.
+Winchelsea is a planned medieval town in Sussex, England, founded in the late thirteenth century following the inundation of the original Old Winchelsea by storm and sea surge.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002245.

 Medieval town of Winchelsea is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002245.